 The 1980s were quite traumatic years for me in many ways.
 I was made redundant from my dream job after a change of location for the studio failed to have the existing client base follow us.
 I learned about the hard economics of the business world, with no regrets I must add.
 As an employee I became economically unsustainable and had to go.
 It was the worst thing that had ever happened to me and yet the best; it forced me to go out to become properly self-employed.
 For those who have never worked for themselves or perhaps never want to be anything but an employee, being self-employed is seen as the height of luxury.
 You can, so they imagine, do what you want, when you want, for however much you want!
 If only that were true.
 The most succinct way I have heard the difference between being an employee and being self-employed described is this; being an employee means knowing that your mortgage will always be paid, that your table will always have food on it and that your two week holiday to Spain every year will be fine, but you know that the lovely country cottage that you secretly yearn for, or the Ferrari that you dream about will never, ever be within your grasp.
 The reverse is true for the self-employed; you never know if you can find the next mortgage payment or if you can put food on the table from week to week or if you can take your family for a single week on holiday, but you know that the country cottage or the Ferrari is always just one great job away, never completely unattainable.
 That’s the simple choice between the two forms of employment.

 I also discovered the hell of working with a partner that I trusted, only to find that when I left the country to go on holiday with my very pregnant wife he wound up the partnership and took everything.
-Yes, photographer and businessman Phil Enticknap from Godalming was that man.
-We formed a partnership working out of my drive-in studio in the latter half of the 1980s, sharing the photography (as much as his pride would allow) but with him and his wife doing all the ‘nasty running the business stuff’ that I hated so much and for which I was so thankful.
+We had formed a partnership working out of my drive-in studio in the latter half of the 1980s, sharing the photography (as much as his pride would allow) but with him and his partner doing all the ‘nasty running the business stuff’ that I hated so much and for which I was so thankful.
 So to arrive back in the country and be accused of taking more than my fair share from a business that I was actually unable to withdraw money from without their approval was bitter shock!
-In the days before web sites and email addresses allowed the relatively free and easy transfer of businesses, a company’s phone number was one of its main assets and marketing tools and he took both.
+In the days before web sites and email addresses allowed the relatively free and easy transfer of businesses, a company’s phone number was one of its main assets and marketing tools and he took it.
 My wife told me not to trust him and I ignored her, so we both paid the price of my folly.

 Tony Simpson at his 60th birthday dinner